wasimbaig/espcap/README.md

 field that is at the sam level as the `layers` section.

 Note that the highest level protocol present in any given packet is indicated by the `protocol` field.
-In this example the protocols `http`.
 For packets lacking an application level protocol, the protocol will be set to the transport, network, or link protocol name.
 For example, a TCP SYN packet would have the protocol field set to `tcp`.